 This article will function as a cheat sheet on how to help clients create new nutrition habits through behavior change and how to talk about nutrition with your clients.

 The content featured in this blog post is derived from our brand new mini course: Strategies for Improving Nutrition Habits.
-Be sure to check it out for even more great curated content around the subject.
+Be sure to check it, and the rest of our CEU nutrition courses, out for even more great curated content around the subject.

 How to Create New Nutrition Habits